 We are all working remotely during the pandemic.
 We will re-open our office when it is safe to do so.
-When you write to us, we'd appreciate it if you tell us a little bit about your skills, experiences, interests, and anything else you might want to share, so that we may respond to your application more fully.
-If you do not hear back from us in one business week's time, then you may call our office at (858) 964-0709, but please contact us first by email.
+Important: When you write to us, please tell us a little bit about your skills, experiences, interests, and anything else you might want to share, so that we may respond to your application more fully.

 Thank you for your interest with the Worldview Project!
 We look forward to receiving your application.
 Have a wonderful day.

 2445 Morena Blvd.
 Suite 210, San Diego, CA 92110, US